codeporting-translator/Docs/en/translator/cs2cpp/documentation/tutorial/complex-application.md

 navTitle: "Complex Console Application"
 ---

-# Translating Complex Console Application #
+# Translating a Complex Console Application #

-Note that this example is built upon several assumptions, namely:

-* Translator is installed to *C:\CodePorting.Translator_Cs2Cpp* directory
-* The sample C# project is located in *C:\ComplexConsoleApp* directory
-* The output directory is *C:\output*

 This example demonstrates how to translate five C# projects: one console application and four interdependent library projects on which the console application depends.
 We’ll use a pre-existing project from the [ComplexConsoleApp example](https://github.com/codeporting-translator/codeporting-translator-cs2cpp/tree/master/ExampleProjects/ComplexConsoleApp).